leethomason/alteraorbis/README.txt

 pulled from the database file.

 Other scenes:
-* dialog: simple drag & drop test
 * render: rendering tests, glow, atlasing
 * particle: particle editing and playback
-* nav: nav mesh and pathfinding tests
-* blue smoke: test of the full system on a game-sized world
 * battle: battle test scene. the main work-in-progress is to get this fulling implemented
 * animation: animation preview utiliti
-* weapon stat: in development, dumps weapon statistics to disk

 http://grinninglizard.com/altera/